PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 • Set up shared reporting

-The main thing is not to multiply the indicators, but to choose relevant KPIs, aligned with business objectives, and integrated into a continuous improvement process.
+The goal is not to track as many indicators as possible, but to select KPIs that are relevant, aligned with your business objectives, and integrated into a continuous improvement process.

-At Aletiq, we support our customers throughout their PLM project, helping them define the right indicators and measure the results obtained.
-We attach particular importance to transparency, so that each organization can objectively assess the benefits brought by our New Generation PLM.
+At Aletiq, we work closely with our customers throughout their PLM project, helping them define the right indicators and measure results over time.
+Transparency is a core part of how we work — so every organization can objectively quantify the value delivered by our Next-Gen PLM.

-Do not hesitate to contact our experts to discuss your challenges.
+Contact our experts to discuss your specific challenges.

 How many KPIs should you track for a PLM project?

-It is recommended to start with 5 to 10 strategic KPIs and then gradually expand according to the maturity of the organization.
+It's recommended to start with 5 to 10 strategic KPIs, then expand progressively as the organization matures.

 When should you start measuring PLM KPIs?

-From the pilot project, then systematically after global deployment.
+From the pilot phase, then systematically after full deployment.

-User adoption, data quality, time-to-market, and component reuse rates.
+User adoption, data quality, time-to-market, and component reuse rate.

 Yes.
-A bad KPI can encourage unwanted behaviors (for example, prioritizing speed at the expense of quality).
+A poorly designed KPI can encourage unintended behaviors — for example, prioritizing speed at the expense of quality.

 Share this article